 Whenever you annotate any part of a file, fully annotate the file!
 That is, write annotations for all the methods and fields, based on their documentation.
-If you don't annotate the whole file, then other people won't know whether
+If you don't annotate the whole file, then users may be surprised that calls to some methods type-check as expected whereas other methods do not (because they have not been annotated).